XPRSgetmipentities, XPRSgetmipentities64

 setcols and

-refval arrays indicating the start of the sets will be returned.
+refval arrays indicating the start of each set will be returned.
 This array must be of length

-p_nsets+1, the final element will contain the offset where set
+SETS+1, the last element will contain the offset where set

-p_nsets+1 would start and equals the length of the
+SETS+1 would start, and equals the length of the

 setcols and